-- If you choose to tell us, your experiences of the services within Hospitals.
+- If you choose to tell us, your experiences of the services within the Hospitals.

-- If you are supporting us by participating isn publicity for the work of the Charity (eg for a case study about the work of the Hospitals) where you or a family member or close friend have been a patient in the hospital, we will always ask for your express consent if we propose to use this information, including photographic images, in support of fundraising or reporting our charitable impact.
+- If you are supporting us by participating in publicity for the work of the Charity (eg for a case study about the work of the Hospitals).
+Where you or a family member or close friend have been a patient in the hospital, we will always ask for your express consent if we propose to use this information, including photographic images, in support of fundraising or reporting our charitable impact.